Gorno-Badakhshan: Linguistic discrimination

 The Pamiris are increasingly being marginalized in linguistic and religious terms, as they deviate from the vision for nationhood of the Tajik state.
 Standard Tajik is used as an instrument of assimilation of smaller linguistic communities.

 An inconsistently-enforced and now annulled 2010 law on language required all documents to be made available in Tajik and Russian; the caveat having been to produce such documents originally in Tajik.
 This created difficulties for the many inhabitants of Gorno Badakhshan who did not speak Tajik to access state services.
 In this context, Russian is perceived as a more neutral language and secularism can be seen as unequally applied.
 Facing this marginalization, Pamiris express their distinctive identity against western Tajiks along sectarian lines, even though there is considerable difference in ethnicity, religion and language amongst themselves.

 Religions

 The majority religion in Gorno-Badakhshan is Ismaili Shi'ite and adherence to the Aga Khan is widespread.
 Still, there are also Sunni Muslims in Gorno-Badakhshan.
 The Tablighi Jama’at, a Sunni missionary movement conducted da'wa in the 2000s.
 The government banned and persecuted this movement among others as part of their wider campaign against non-state Islam.

-In 2009 the year of I'mam Hanafi Islam was celebrated, but the majority of Pamiris are followers of Ismaili Shia Islam.
+In 2009, the year of Hanafi Islam was celebrated, but the majority of Pamiris are followers of Ismaili Shia Islam.
 Subsequently, religious institutions had to be re-registered, leaving all institutions ousted that did not fit the state's religious beliefs.